 - 4.1.
-Strengthening of the cross-sectoral coordination in improving the ecosystem health - 4.2.
-Harnessing of the national scientific and technical expertise and knowledge in promoting policy, legal and institutional reforms for enhancing the healthy oceans and implementing the best practices in trawl fisheries - 4.3.
-Regional cooperation in the integration of scientific knowledge and research outputs with effective fisheries management policies - 4.4.
-Regional cooperation in enhancing the healthy ocean ecosystems through the Best Practices in Trawl Fisheries - 4.5.
+Strengthening of the cross-sectoral coordination in improving the ecosystem health; - 4.2.
+Harnessing of the national scientific and technical expertise and knowledge in promoting policy, legal and institutional reforms for enhancing the healthy oceans and implementing the best practices and fishing gear innovations; - 4.3.
+Regional cooperation in the integration of scientific knowledge and research outputs with effective fisheries management policies; - 4.4.
+Regional cooperation in enhancing the healthy ocean ecosystems; - 4.5.
 Effective coordination of regional and national-level activities and satisfying the reporting requirements of UNEP and GEF

-The longer-term goals of this Project are to contribute to: improved seabed ecosystems and protected areas in the South China Sea and Gulf of Thailand; improved national fisheries management policies of the bottom trawling that threatens the demersal fish stocks and critical seabed habitat linkages; and enhanced uptake of best practices in bottom trawl fisheries management and biodiversity conservation in the design and implementation of regional and national fisheries management systems.
+The longer-term goals of this Project are to contribute to: improved seabed ecosystems particularly on the Southeast Asia continental shelf and other critical seabed habitats; improved national fisheries management policies of the bottom trawling that threatens the demersal fish stocks and critical seabed habitat linkages; and enhanced uptake of best practices in fisheries management and biodiversity conservation in the design and implementation of regional and national fisheries management systems.
 The medium-term objectives are to: build the resilience of Southeast Asian bottom trawl fisheries to the effects of high and increasing levels of fishing effort on seabed habitats; improve the understanding among stakeholders, including fisherfolk, scientists, policy-makers, and fisheries managers, of the seabed ecosystem and fishery linkages as basis for integrated fisheries and ecosystem/habitat management; and build the capacity of fisheries departments/ministries and all relevant private partnerships to engage in meaningful activities regarding the improvement of fisheries and management of interactions between fisheries and critical seabed habitats.
 The related end-of-project targets are:

-- by 2024, regional data management systems are established for effective fishing management and monitoring of the effects of bottom trawling on seabed habitats - by 2024, six effective artificial reefs or protected areas or trawl bans are established in the offshore areas of the SCS and Gulf of Thailand - by 2025, fisheries management policies on the best practices in bottom trawl are developed and implemented - by 2025, about 20% improved bottom trawlers are adopting the best practices in bottom trawl and reducing their effects on the sea-bed habitats by 2025, about 25% reduction of carbon footprint from bottom trawling in Southeast Asia is achieved
+• by 2024, regional data management systems are established for effective fishing management and monitoring of the effects of bottom trawling on seabed habitats;

+- by 2024, six effective fish shelters and/or artificial reefs are established that have potential in enhancing fisheries resources in the Southeast Asia continental shelf; - by 2025, fisheries management policies on the best practices and fishing gear innovations are developed and implemented; - by 2025, about 20% improved bottom trawlers are adopting the best practices and fishing gear innovations and reducing their effects on the sea-bed habitats. - by 2025, about 25% reduction of carbon footprint from bottom trawling in Southeast Asia is achieved